-BPO Make vs. Buy Part 2: Evaluating BPO Services for Medical Practices
+BPO Make vs. Buy: Evaluating BPO Services for Medical Practices

 PART 3WRS Health recently released a white paper titled, “BPO Make vs. Buy Part 2: How to Select a BPO Service Partner,” which examines the criteria crucial for medical practices to utilize when selecting a business process outsourcing service partner.
 Today, we explore methods for finding a perfect BPO partner.